AM-Stormyr/cart253/topics/variation-jam/README.md

 ## Description

 **Dormant.
 Forage.
 Oscillate.
-Repeat.** is a series of three small games inspired by my semester-long work with *Physarum polycephalum*, somatic practice, and performance.
+Repeat.** is a series of three small games inspired by my semester-long work with *Physarum polycephalum*, somatic practice, performance, and electronic arts.

-This project grew from a simple question:
+This project grew from the question:

 **What would it feel like to sense, think, and move like slime mold?**